What is a Ventricular Septal Defect in Infants?

 After VSD surgery, a pediatric cardiologist will examine your child regularly.
 The cardiologist will make sure that the heart is working normally.
 Usually, no medicines or additional surgery are needed.
 Older children can be active without getting too tired and should be fully recovered within a few weeks.
 Most children who have surgery for VSD should be able to do normal activities.
 Their activity levels, appetite, and growth return to normal.
 If the hole in the heart is small or it has been closed with surgery, your child may not need any precautions regarding physical activity and can participate in normal activities without any risk.

-You can also send your medical reports for treatment with the best hospital in India to [email protected]treatmentpossible.com for free opinions and suggestions from Top Surgeon in India with the hassle-free setup of post-operative recovery care, medical travel & stay during the Medical treatment.
+You can also send your medical reports for VSD surgery to firstname.lastname@example.org for free opinions and suggestions from The Best Cardiac Surgeon in India with the hassle-free setup of post-operative recovery care, medical travel & stay during the Medical treatment.
 No matter what the health condition, you always get good healthcare options and cost advantage from Treatment Possible.

 From Treatment To Recovery, We Are Always There With You!